beaverbuilder/documentation/beaver-themer/field-connections/wordpress-custom-fields.md

 A WordPress custom field can be assigned to a row, column, or module option using the following steps:

 1. Access the specific row, column, or module to which you intend to apply the WordPress custom field.
-2. Click the [Field Connection toggle](getting-started.md#access-field-connections) and within the [Field Connection menu](getting-started.md#field-connection-menu), choose Post Custom Field.
+2. Click the [Field Connection toggle](getting-started.md#access-field-connections) and within the [Field Connection menu](getting-started.md#field-connection-menu), choose **Post Custom Field**.
 3. Select either [Connect](getting-started.md#connect) or [Insert](getting-started.md#insert) to apply the WordPress custom field onto the chosen option.

 ![Apply a WordPress Custom Field](/img/beaver-themer/field-connections--wp-custom-fields--4.jpg)

 ## WordPress Custom Field Shortcode

-WordPress custom fields can also be displayed on your layouts using the Field Connection shortcode by selecting **Post Custom Field**.
+You also have the option to display WordPress custom fields within your layouts using the Field Connection shortcode.
+This can be accomplished by choosing **Post Custom Field** and then inputting the field name (key).

 ```markup
 [wpbb post:custom_field key='FIELD_NAME']